Introduction

 Device-Related Disturbances: Recognizing Artifacts from ECG Equipment

-By implementing effective maintenance practices and being mindful of potential device impacts, healthcare providers can enhance the reliability of data from artefact ECGs and improve patient outcomes.
+By implementing effective maintenance practices and being mindful of potential device impacts, healthcare providers can enhance the reliability of data from ECGs and improve patient outcomes.

 Echo Distortions: Identifying Their Effects on ECG Signal Clarity